-For a woman, healthy eggs in her ovaries determine the regularity of the menstrual cycle, fertility in future and ability to conceive.
-A question that may be crossing your mind right now is, “So how does a woman ensure that her eggs are healthy?”.
-There is no one answer for this as there are a wide variety of factors that influence the quality of the egg produced and also its health.
-Simple lifestyle changes, planned nutrition and a healthy diet, could improve quality of the egg and also increase chances of getting pregnant.
+Healthy eggs in a woman’s ovaries determine the regularity of her menstrual cycle, fertility in the future, and her ability to conceive.
+How does a woman ensure that her eggs are healthy?
+There is a wide variety of factors that influence the quality and health of the eggs produced.
+Simple lifestyle changes, planned nutrition and a healthy diet could improve the quality of the eggs and also increase the chances of getting pregnant.
 Several factors determine the impact of the ovaries and eggs produced.
-Healthy fertility is based on environmental factors, hormones, stress, healthy menstrual cycle, circulation and diet.
+Healthy fertility is based on environmental factors, hormones, stress, healthy menstrual cycle, circulation, and diet.

 Trying to conceive?
-Then stick to a healthy and balanced diet that will improve your fertility.
-Here is a list of some tasty food to boost the health of your ovaries and eggs.
+Sticking to a healthy and balanced diet will improve your fertility.
+Here is a list of some tasty foods that will boost the health of your ovaries and eggs.

-A superfood, the high-fat content in the fruit helps in egg health.
+A superfood, the high fat content in avocados helps in improving egg health.
 Avocados are high in monosaturated fats ( a good fat needed by the body) which help in maintaining good reproductive health.
-They can be tossed in sandwiches, salads or even made into a dip or a spread.
+They can be used in sandwiches, salads or even made into a dip or a spread.

-Lack of iron in your body can lead to lack of ovulation.
+The lack of iron in your body can lead to problems with ovulation.
 Beans and lentils are a rich source of iron and other vitamins and minerals vital for fertility.
 It is important to include one portion of beans and lentils in your diet every day.
 Include lentils in your dal, rice dishes, salads or even stews and casseroles.